This is what real mental health support at work looks like

 There are many words that came to define the world-altering year 2020: Doomscrolling, social distancing, contact tracing.
-But as we wrap up 2021 and round the corner toward year three of the pandemic, many are pointing to “burnout” as the defining word of this year.
+But as we wrap up 2021 and round the corner towards year two of the pandemic, many are pointing to “burnout” as the defining word of this year.
 As record numbers of people quit their jobs this year, burnout is one of the key reasons.

-It’s not surprising.
-The pandemic spawned anxiety, loneliness, and heartbreak that millions of people are still processing.
+And it’s not surprising, the pandemic spawned anxiety, loneliness, and heartbreak that millions of people are still processing.
 And on top of that, many people’s jobs started demanding more of them.
-Essential workers—especially those in healthcare—are still putting in grueling hours under atrocious conditions.
-Even those of us lucky enough to have the option to work remotely have seen our hours increase, as work bleeds into every facet of our personal lives and the fatigue of staring at a screen all day wears on all of us.
+Essential workers, especially those in healthcare are still putting in grueling hours under atrocious conditions.
+Even those of us lucky enough to have the option to work remotely have seen our hours increase as work bleeds into every facet of personal life and the fatigue of staring at a screen all day wears on all of us.

 In fact, a recent survey, by the Centers for Disease Control and Prevention, 37% of people reported feeling anxious or depressed compared to 11% in 2019 pre-pandemic.What’s more, by some estimates, half of Americans will experience an issue or significant symptoms of mental illness over their lifetime.

-While some form of health insurance has become a common benefit for many salaried positions, most plans have paltry (if any) mental health coverage, and mental health has long been considered a taboo topic in many workplaces.
+Yet while some form of health insurance has become a common benefit for many salaried positions, most plans have paltry if any mental health coverage and mental health has long been considered a taboo topic in many workplaces.

 But now, more than ever, addressing mental health in the workplace has become a business imperative.
 Supporting employee mental wellness is good for company culture and for productivity; by some estimates, for every $1 invested in supporting mental health in the workplace, there is a $4 payback.

-To help understand what mental health support should look like at work, I talked to psychologist Jessica Jackson.
+To help understand what mental health support should look like at work I talked to psychologist Jessica Jackson.
 Jackson is also the Global Diversity, Equity, Inclusion & Belonging Care Lead at Modern Health, a mental health care vendor for workplaces.

-However, she advises, it’s not enough to just offer the benefit; you have to demonstrate how it can be used.
-“We talk about mental well-being offerings when people are in distress or in crisis, [but we need to] normalize that mental well-being is a spectrum,” says Jackson.
+However, she advises, it’s not enough to just offer the benefit, you have to demonstrate how it can be used.
+Jackson says, “We talk about mental well being ofterings when people are in distress or in crisis, [but we need to] normalize that mental well being is a spectrum.
+You can not actively have anything going on with you right now.
+And still want to say, I want to learn.
+I want to grow.
+So it doesn’t feel like I can’t use this benefit cause I don’t feel like I’m struggling that much.”

-Listen to the episode for more on how mental health support at work is directly tied to work in diversity, equity, inclusion, and belonging; how to reduce the stigma around mental health; and more on the business benefits of prioritizing well-being at work.
+Listen to the episode for more on how mental health support at work is directly tied to work in Diversity, Equity, Inclusion and Belonging, how to reduce the stigma around mental health and more on the business benefits of prioritizing mental health at work.

 You can listen and subscribe to The New Way We Work on Apple Podcasts, Google Podcasts, Stitcher, Spotify, RadioPublic, or wherever you get your podcasts.